jnguyen1098/qolourize/README.md

 The program will produce a solution which might look like this:

 ```
-Solution:  {0: 0, 1: 1, 2: 2, 3: 0, 4: 1, 5: 0, 6: 1}
+Solution: {1: 0, 2: 1, 3: 1, 4: 2, 7: 0, 8: 2, 5: 0, 9: 2, 6: 1, 10: 0}
-Solution energy:  5.0
+Solution energy: 9.0
 Solution validity: True
 ```

 and then export files representing the visual output (.SVG, .PNG, and .GV).
-For example:
+For example, the ccolouring solution to the Petersen graph:

 ![Color Plot](readme_imgs/petersen.png)